-Give its location, the climate of Nashik is tropical, giving rise to extreme temperatures.
-As a result the hot summers are generally avoided for travelling, while the cool winters make for a perfect get away time.
+Given its location, the climate of Nashik is tropical, giving rise to extreme temperatures.
+As a result the hot summers are generally avoided for travelling, while the cool winters make for a perfect getaway time.
 The monsoon season is also a beautiful time to be spent in this city, although this only poses as a good option for rain-lovers!

 How To Reach Nashik

 Nashik is centrally located and hence travelling to the place isn’t a big issue from any corner of the country.
 The Nashik Airport is close-by, if one plans to arrive by plane.
 Even on the railway line, Nashik is easily accessible from all major points like Mumbai, Pune, Hyderabad and Bangalore.
 It is a major junction.

 By road, there are innumerable options available.
 State transport buses and private tour operators – the travelling expenses are very minimal and affordable by anyone and everyone.
 Nashik is a major pilgrim site in India and is culturally seeped deep into our Indian history.
 The city is progressing like never before and is a perfect blend of Modernity meets Tradition.

 Travel to this place and see first hand the terrific attractions it holds and take several cherishable memories back home.